Qloapps/qloapps-docs/docs/module_development/admin-controller.md

 # Admin Controller

-## Create Admin Controller
+##  Create Tab for Admin Controller
 To create an admin controller we will first need to create an entry of that admin controller’s class in `_DB_PREFIX_.’tab` table.
 And generally, we make all these entries at the time of module installation.

-There are two options to create and admin module controller :
+There are two options to create admin module controller :
 - Create a tab in back-office menu for the admin controller
 - Create a hidden admin controller which can be opened through custom link.